 The Department for Children, Youth and Families respectfully requests legislative authorization to enter into a contractual agreement with Parsons Child and Family Center for the provision of Clinical Prevention Services with Community and Recreational Supports.
-The requested contract term is for January 1, 2022 - December 31, 2022 for the amount of \$1,442,837.
-The contract has an option for two (2) additional one (1) year renewals The total prevention contract amount for Parsons Child and Family Center is \$1,442,837.
+The requested contract term is for January 1, 2023 - December 31, 2023 for the amount of \$1,442,837.
+This is the first of two allowable renewals for this agreement.
+The total prevention contract amount for Parsons Child and Family Center is \$1,442,837.